 Pannage Season (Pigs in The New Forest)

-You can usually find the pigs roaming the forest floors from mid-September, usually when the acorns begin to drop.
-The exact Pannage dates are decided by the New Forest Verderers and the Forestry Commission, and is based on seasonal variations.
-The 2016 Pannage season starts on 12th September this year.
-The season last for 60 days or until all of the acorns have been removed from the forest floor.
+You can usually find the pigs roaming the forest floors from mid-September, usually when the acorns begin to drop, but it is based on seasonal variations.
+The 2023 Pannage season starts on the 11th of September this year.
+The season will last for 60 days or until all of the acorns have been removed from the forest floor.

 Tracking down pigs for removal, however, is not always easy.
 Some will travel many miles in the quest for food or a mate.
-Then, to bring searches to a successful conclusion, commoners depend on an intimate knowledge of both the area and the pigs, and information supplied by helpful neighbours.
+Commoners depend on an intimate knowledge of both the area and the pigs, to recall their animals.

-Its the perfect time of year to admire the seasonal changes in the forest, especially if you can catch a glimpse of the roaming pigs!
-We have plenty of walking and cycling maps at the hotel, and welcome all of our guests to take them out for the day…. you never know, you might be one of the rare few to witness the pigs in the forest!
+We have plenty of walking and cycling maps at the hotel.
+We welcome all of our guests to get out and about exploring for the day…. you never know, you might be one of the rare few to witness the pigs in the forest!
 Click here to browse our rooms and book just in time for Pannage season.keyboard_arrow_left Back